chernobylcitybus/algos/docs/source/index.rst

 **Package Usage**

-More can be found in :any:`algos.
+More can be found in :any:`algos`.
 The API is separated into groups based on the type of algorithm.
 An example using the text module would be to find the anagrams in a given set of words.
 In python, we could do the following

 .. code-block:: bash